 Some time passed before Michael was able to engage and socialize with the clinicians and other residents.
 With help from his clinician, he created a treatment plan to address his behavioral health, general health, vocational/educational/housing needs, and social supports.
 For 18 months, Michael steadily progressed and moved toward a discharge date.

 One of Michael’s goals was to find housing to provide stability and keep him on the road to recovery.
 He found a clean and sober house within biking distance to his sessions with his new counselor.
-He now lives in an environment that keeps him accountable, with his history of treatment and milestones in mind.
+With his history of treatment and milestones in mind, he now lives in an environment that keeps him accountable.

 Michael now rides his bike to his meetings with his PACT counselor.
 Through all of this, his biggest fear was getting off his medications, but Michael doesn’t see that happening anymore: “I know that I have thoughts that aren’t real, but I can see that the medications can help me live on my own and make me happy and healthy.”